godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 ***Tier:***; ***Cost:***; ***Time:***;
 *Requirements:*
 #####  Garrison Barracks
-As soldiers against the Behemoth threat, Breakers are housed
+As soldiers against the Behemoth threat, Breakers are housed in barracks, just like any other military force.
+They also train here, both academically and militarily, to prepare for fighting Behemoths.

+Companies can differ on how they house their Breakers, but they share one thing: they are not housed with the rest of the commoners.
 **Asset Production:** Means (Morale)
 ###### Training Projects
 ##### Research Center

-**Asset Production:**
+**Asset Production:** Means (Materials)
 ###### Research Projects
 #####  Alchemitory
 ###### Alchemical Projects